Where are they now? - Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman

 Wakeman said, "There's too much water under the bridge.
 There's a lot of issues that will never be made public because there's no point.
 Do I ever see a rapprochement?
 Absolutely not."
 Anderson, however, is somewhat more open about the possibility of working together: "Your guess is as good as mine."

-In a Mar 2017 interview, discussing the official Yes, Wakeman said, "I don't think they like us.
-But I've absolutely no interest them".
+In a Mar 2017 interview, discussing the other Yes, Wakeman said, "I don't think they like us.
+But I've absolutely no interest in them".
 Asked about the possibility of a new union, he laughed,